uzulla/phpstorm-inspect-code-cli-runner/README.md

 This package enables you to comfortably use PhpStorm as a CLI tool for static analysis.

-This is a modernized version of [shopsys/phpstorm-inspect](https://github.com/shopsys/phpstorm-inspect) updated for PHP 8.3.

 ## Features

 * Wrapper for PhpStorm's `inspect.sh` script with additional functionality